Machine Unlearning of Features and Labels

 \subsubsection{Sequential unlearning steps}

-Throughout the paper, we develop our update strategies as ``one-shot unlearning'', i.e., all perturbed samples are collected in the set $\perts$ and the update is performed according to the strategy.
+So far, we have presented our approach as one-shot unlearning, that is, all perturbed samples are collected in the set $\perts$ and the update is performed on one step.
 The theoretical analysis in \sect{sec:cert-unlearning}, however, shows that the error in approximation and the gradient residual norm rise with the size of $\perts$.
-Therefore, a practitioner might want to perform the updates in smaller portions to keep the error in each update small. are collected and fixed only when a certain number of fixes are present and it it not clear how large this number should be.
+Therefore, a practitioner might want to perform the updates in smaller portions to keep the error in each update small.
+To evaluate this setting, we repeat the previous experiment but now split the update into \num{10} steps of equal size.

-To evaluate this setting, we repeat the previous experiments to measure the gradient residual and the accuracy in a slightly different setting: Instead of changing or removing \num{10} features at the same time, we split the update into \num{10} steps of equal size.
-In this setting, each update is performed on a smaller set $\perts$ and thus should have a smaller error.
-The error that is still present, however, will be propagated through each following update step. \fig{fig:fidelity-multiple-steps} shows the comparison between sequential and one-shot updates regarding the gradient residual norm and accuracy on test data.
+\fig{fig:fidelity-multiple-steps} shows the comparison between sequential and one-shot updates regarding the gradient residual norm and accuracy on test data.
 In terms of accuracy, the sequential updates give only slight performance increases for both methods.
 For the gradient residual, however, we observe strong decreases when applying the updates sequentially, especially for the \diabetis and \adult dataset.
 This confirms the results of \cref{thm:thm1} empirically and presents a special working mode of our approach.
 As pointed out in \sect{sect:multiple-steps}, this increase in privacy budget comes with an increase in runtime for the second-order update: Performing \num{10} updates instead of one increases the runtime by a factor \num{10} since the Hessian has to be re-calculated at each intermediate step.